sciruiz/exploring-vulnerabilities-peru/README.md

 ## Repository Contents

 - [`literature-review/`](https://github.com/sciruiz/framing-vulnerabilities-peru/tree/main/literature-review): Review of existing research and methodological framing.
 Includes a scoring rubric assessing literature quality.
-- [`data-source/`](https://github.com/sciruiz/framing-vulnerabilities-peru/tree/main/data-source): Descriptions and links to all publicly available datasets used in the study.

 - [`data-analysis/`](https://github.com/sciruiz/framing-vulnerabilities-peru/tree/main/data-analysis): Descriptions and worflow for the analysis of the data in this study.

 ## Citation